 After spending an hour at the overlook I decided to venture across the street into the Mount Wood Cemetery.
 The cemetery gate was open and it did not appear that anyone was inside.

 I did not manage to get any photos of the “Caretaker” and his escort.
 I was in too big a hurry to get out before the police arrived.
-As a final note to this blog, I was just contacted by my camera club friend, Tom and we have scheduled a return to Mount Wood trip for the day after Thanksgiving.
+As a final note, I was just contacted by my camera club friend, Tom and we have scheduled a return to Mount Wood trip for the day after Thanksgiving.
 This time I will have reinforcements.
 Stay tuned….